danelkayam/dwimc/README.md

 This service was designed for personal use.

 ## Motivation
-I'm not driving on daily basis these day, remembering where I've parked my car and searching for it tends to be time consuming.
+I'm not driving on daily basis these days, remembering where I've parked my car and searching for it tends to be a time consuming chore.

 ## Common usage